 The commodity chip supply chain suffered another major disruption after the state of Texas reported widespread power shortages and rolling blackouts caused by Winter Storm Uri and ill-timed infrastructure construction.
 The ramifications left most Texas cities without heat, electricity and in some cases water.

 Texas has been a US hub for chip manufacturing and electronics production for years.
 Major manufacturers in the state who report affected plant operations include Samsung, NXP and Infineon.
+As of Mar.
+5, the fabs had not yet resumed operations.

 Plant interruptions are likely to decrease overall production at a time when chips' demand is already higher than capacity can provide.
 Idle fabs during intermittent power disruptions could also lead to lost silicon or wafers themselves, further crippling the industry trying to weather existing wafer shortages.